-The pages in this section of the catalog will help you understand all of the various policies that relate to your academic standing and experience at Dunwoody.
+The pages in this section of the catalog will help you understand various policies that relate to your academic standing and experience at Dunwoody.

 This includes information on subjects like expectations around attendance, adding/dropping/withdrawing from courses, how your grade point average is calculated, what academic honors are available, and how registration takes place.